pyodide/pyodide/docs/contributing/core.md

 * ``FAIL_IF_ERR_MATCHES(python_err_type)`` -- ``goto finally;`` if ``PyErr_ExceptionMatches(python_err_type)``, for example ``FAIL_IF_ERR_MATCHES(PyExc_AttributeError);``

 ### Javascript to CPython calling convention adapators
 If we call a javascript function from C and that javascript function throws an error, it is impossible to catch it in C. We define two ``EM_JS`` adaptors to convert from the Javascript calling convention to the CPython calling convention.
 The point of this is to ensure that errors that occur in ``EM_JS`` functions can be handled in ``C`` code using the ``FAIL_*`` macros.
+When compiled with ``DEBUG_F``, when a javascript error is thrown a message will also be written to ``console.error``.
 The wrappers do roughly the following:
 ```javascript
 try {
   // body of function here